El Jangueo

-El Jangueo (Hanging) was a popular radio morning talk show.
-It was hosted by entertainers Jimmy Nieves (Puerto Rican) and Frederick Martinez, "El Pacha" (Dominican).
-"El Jangueo" aired from La Kalle 105.9 FM, New York's official Reggaeton station.
+El Jangueo (Hanging) was a radio morning talk show.
+It was hosted by entertainers Jimmy Nieves and Frederick Martinez, or "El Pacha".
+"El Jangueo" aired on La Kalle 105.9 FM, New York's official Reggaeton (now Tropical since 2007) station.
 The show is no longer on the air.

-Some of their comments could be seen to include bigoted, and misogynistic remarks about various religious groups and genders - though one of their trademarks was that they made fun of everybody equally, even themselves.
-They were believed to be two of the highest-paid Hispanic radio personalities in the United States.
+Some of their comments could be seen to include bigoted and misogynistic remarks about various religious groups and genders.

-El Jangueo was a high energy show full of jokes, pranks, news, and interviews.
-Almost every major Latino celebrity and personality had been a guest on the show.
-The show was from 3:00 to 7:00 p.m. when first launched on Latino Mix 105.9, and became the number one Spanish show, dominating one of the most significant demographics (18-34 Arbitron), even against English-language stations.
-"El Jangueo", changed to the morning 6:00 to 10:00 am slot, after Latino Mix switched format to La Kalle 105.9.
+Many Latino celebrities and personalities have appeared as a guest on the show.
+The show was broadcast from 3:00 to 7:00 p.m. when first launched on Latino Mix 105.9, and became the number one Spanish show, dominating one of the most significant demographics (18-34 Arbitron).
+The show changed to the morning 6:00 to 10:00 am slot after Latino Mix switched format to La Kalle 105.9.